GU4243-ADS/spring2018-project1-ellip123/README.md

 + Project summary: My goal is to identify and illustrate similarities and differences identified by text mining.
 Since it is the spooky text dataset, I pay more attention on the comparision between fear words and joy words.
 If you are also curious about it, please wait and see!

-## Part 1: What is the overview of our text?
+## What is the overview of our text?

 First, I want to get the overview of the data visualization.
 I am curious about the frequent words used by these authors.
 Are these frequent words are all scary words like 'death', 'fear', 'blood'?
 Let's go and have a look!